Skip to content

 Standard jobs are then conveniently submitted by using the subg16 script:

-subg16 time jobname <billing project id>
+subg16 hhh:mm:ss jobname <your project id> [NVMe disk]

 Performance considerations